The Great Waldo Pepper: Cast

+History

+Waldo Pepper was inspired by a combination of real-life barnstormers, such as Ormer Locklear (1891–1920), Speed Holman (1898–1931), and Earl Daugherty (1887–1928), whose photos appear in the opening credits.
+Like Pepper, all three pilots died in flying accidents.

+Locklear, similarly to Pepper, was a Hollywood stunt pilot.
+In 1920, he received the first aviation law violation for “reckless aerial driving” while flying over Los Angeles.
+A daring aviator, military veteran and budding film star, Locklear is reputed to be the main inspiration for the character of Pepper.
+Locklear died when his aircraft crashed on August 2, 1920, during a nighttime film shoot for the Fox Studios feature, The Skywayman.

+The character of Ernst Kessler's depiction as disillusioned, bitter and a heavy drinker is based on the real German fighter pilot and stunt pilot Ernst Udet.
+He was the second-highest scoring German pilot of World War I, and flew as a film and air show stunt pilot between the World Wars.

 Production

 The Great Waldo Pepper was a "passion project" for director George Roy Hill, who was himself a pilot.
 He and William Goldman had what Goldman described as "a huge falling out" during the middle of Goldman's writing the screenplay.
 Nevertheless, they managed to complete the project.

 Frank Tallman flew the air sequences using actual aircraft – not models.
 Waldo flew a Standard J-1 biplane.
 Many of the other aircraft in the film, including Axel's and those of Dillhoefer's, were Curtiss JN-4 biplanes.
 A number of de Havilland Tiger Moth biplanes, modified to look like Curtiss JN-4s, were used for the crash scenes.

 The Great Waldo Pepper was filmed in Elgin, Texas.
-Aerial sequences were filmed at Zuehl Airfield near San Antonio, which is not too far from Fort Sam Houston, where the pioneering silent aviation classic Wings was shot in 1926-27.
+Aerial sequences were filmed at Zuehl Airfield near San Antonio, which is not too far from Fort Sam Houston, where the pioneering silent aviation classic Wings was shot in 1926–27.
 Several aerial scenes were also filmed over the Sebring Regional Airport in Sebring, Florida.
 Hill, who flew as a U.S. Marine Corps cargo pilot in World War II, made sure stars Bo Svenson and Robert Redford did each sequence with no parachutes or safety harnesses.
 He wanted them to feel what it was like to fly vintage aircraft.
 Fortunately, no one was hurt during the air scenes.

+The aerial sequences staged by Frank Tallman included the climactic fight between Waldo Pepper and Kessler.
+The scene featured a replica Sopwith Camel and a replica Fokker Triplane, the whereabouts of which are unknown.

+The relationship between Waldo and Kessler includes Waldo's fascination with Kessler's most famous WWI dogfight, which Hill and Goldman loosely patterned after a real dogfight between German ace Werner Voss and a flight of aircraft led by British ace James McCudden.